-Well, if you consistently provide valuable and entertaining content, your followers will stay loyal -- even when you make mistakes.
+Well, if you consistently provide valuable and entertaining content, your followers will stay loyal, even when you mess up.

-These days, people look online to find businesses to buy from -- and they often search social media.
+These days, people look online to find businesses to buy from:

 If your followers see you being active & responsive, they're much more likely to do business with you than a company with no Facebook presence or a poorly run page.

-Airbnb relies big time on user-generated content from their happy customers to fill their feed.
+Airbnb uses user-generated content (UGC) from their happy customers to fill their feed.

-This lets them to show off amazing, exotic locations that their followers can fall in love with.
+This lets them show off unique, exotic locations that their followers can fall in love with.

-And since Facebook's algorithm LOVES visual content compared to simple links, Airbnb's strategy seriously boosted their organic post reach.
+Since Facebook's algorithm LOVES visual content (compared to simple links), Airbnb's strategy SERIOUSLY boosted their organic post reach.

-Additionally, the brand uses every campaign as an chance to interact with customers.
+Additionally, the brand uses every campaign as a chance to interact with customers.

 By highlighting customer care and getting to know their fans' wants and needs by asking questions, Airbnb's posts get tons of engagement as a result.